 Makes 8 main-course servings

-1 first-cut or second-cut brisket, about 5 pounds, trimmed of fat
+5 pounds first-cut or second-cut brisket, trimmed of fat

 4 tablespoons olive oil